Tail Risk, Fat Tails, and What They Mean for Investors

 When looking at the bell curve that gives the phenomenon its name, investors sometimes also refer to tail risk as “left-tail risk,” as it refers to the very unlikely and very negative outcomes on the curve.

 Tail risk is defined by a concept called standard deviation.
 As a metric, standard deviation shows how widely the price of an asset fluctuates above and below its average.
-For a stock that’s swinging up and down, the standard deviation will be high, while the standard deviation for a stock with a steady value will be low.
+For a volatile stock, the standard deviation will be high, while the standard deviation for a stock with a steady value will be low.

 Normal distribution is a statistical term used to describe the probability of an event, and it shapes the bell curve.
 If you flip a coin 10,000 times, how often will it land on heads or tails?
 Each time, there is a 50% probability it will land on heads or tails, and the curve describes the likelihood that those 10,000 flips will come out 50/50.
 The fat middle of the curve says it will be close to 50/50, but there are extremely low probabilities at the low (or skinny) ends of the bell curve that it could be more like 80/20 heads or 80/20 tails.